w3c/wai-website/_tutorials/images/complex.md

      aria-describedby="description">
 […]
 <p id="description">
   The male is metallic blue on the crown, the feathers of the head being short and curled.
 The fan-shaped crest on the head is made of feathers with bare black shafts and tipped with blush-green webbing.
 A white stripe above the eye and a crescent shaped white patch below the eye are formed by bare white skin.
 The sides of the head have iridescent greenish blue feathers.
 The back has scaly bronze-green feathers with black and copper markings.
 </p>
 ~~~

 {::nomarkdown}
-<%= code_end %>
+{% include box.html type="end" %}
-{:/nomarkdown}
+{:/}